This article describes the frequently asked questions about the extended security updates for Windows 7.

 For instructions to install and activate the Windows 7 ESU Multiple Activation Key (MAK), and more information about purchasing, see Obtaining Extended Security Updates for eligible Windows devices.

-For instructions to install and activate Windows 7 ESU MAK keys on multiple devices that are part of an on-premises Active Directory domain, see Activate Windows 7 ESUs on multiple devices with a MAK.
+For more information about how to install and activate Windows 7 ESU MAK keys on multiple devices in an on-premises Active Directory domain, see the following article:

 Installing MAK keys adds the ability to receive ESU.
 It doesn't replace the current product activation key (for example, OEM, KMS), nor does it reactivate the system.
 Organizations will have to install a new MAK key for every year that they deploy ESU.

-Do I need to uninstall the Windows 7 ESU Year 1 MAK key in order to install the Year 2 key?
+Do I need to uninstall the Windows 7 ESU Year 1 MAK key to install the Year 2 key?

-No. Nothing needs to be done to the Year 1 key in order to install the Year 2 key.
+No. Nothing needs to be done to the Year 1 key to install the Year 2 key.
 The installation process for Year 2 is identical to Year 1 (see previous question, above).